regonn/kaggle-discord-bot/README.md

 KAGGLE_USERNAME=
 KAGGLE_KEY=

-# If this key is set, load dotenv values.
+# If this key is not set, load dotenv values.
 # PRODUCTION=True
 ```